-When the leaders of the environmental movement make misanthropic comments about humanity and that the Earth is better off without mankind; why do we believe them when they say that we should adopt their policies, “because it is for the children”?
+When the leaders of the environmental movement make misanthropic comments about humanity and how the Earth would better off without mankind - why do we believe them when they say that we should adopt their policies “because it is for the children”?

 The greenies are against nuclear power.
-Then they are for it.
-Then they are against it again.
-They loved wind power.
-Then the hated it.
-They loved solar power.
-Then they hated it.
-Why is it that greenies are always hot for technology that doesn’t exist?
+Then they are for it - then they are against it again.
+They loved wind power - then the hated it.
+They loved solar power - then they hated it.
+Why is it greenies are always hot for technology that doesn’t exist?
 Why is it that they hate that self same technology when it has the potential to become reality?

 The green activist organizations have no command and control structure.
 That means they can be for and against something at the same time and still be right.
 Must be nice!

 We have had the “best” and “brightest” tell us that everything we have done for 60 years is all wrong.
 We also have had more people live longer, healthier, happier lives than ever in human history.
-Someone must have done something right!
+I find that strange - don't you?
+It seems to me the evidence is clear "someone" must have done "something" right!

 I am convinced that the “best” and “brightest” amongst us believe that as long as they keep dumping more and more horsepucky on us that eventually we won’t notice the smell.
-Or worse yet; we will think that the smell is normal.
+Or worse yet we'll think that the smell is normal.

 There really isn’t anything quite like a good epidemic to get things started.

 If “green” is so much better, why did anyone abandon it in the first place?
 If “green” was so good, there wouldn’t have been pest problems…right?
-How then, did manufacturers convince anyone that they needed pesticides?
+How then did manufacturers convince anyone they needed pesticides?

-For years I have noticed that the activists in the green movements don’t seem to have jobs.
-If they never had a real job; how did they become so expert in everyone else’s business?
+For years I have noticed activists in the green movements don’t seem to have jobs.
+If they never had a real job how did they become so expert in everyone else’s business?